APICBASE pioneers AI project of 780,000 euros for the hospitality industry

 APICBASE is working on the world's most intelligent food management platform.

 We have started a research project into artificial intelligence (AI) for the hospitality industry, with the support of industry partners.

-A total of 780,000 euros has been allocated for this research.
-VLAIO, Flemish Agency for Innovation and Entrepreneurship, supports the project with a subsidy of 350,000 euros.
+APICBASE allocates a total of 780,000 euros for this research with the support of VLAIO, Flemish Agency for Innovation and Entrepreneurship.

 The new AI module builds on the existing modules in the APICBASE restaurant management software.
 Already today, users of the platform can count on order suggestions based on stock data and desired quantities.

 The aim is to make detailed sales forecasts based on massive amounts of internal and external data.
 The new AI module will indicate, for example, precisely how much spaghetti will be sold tomorrow.

 The benefits are great.
 If you know how many portions you’ll sell, then you know exactly how much to make of each recipe and what to buy.
 As a result, stock and waste can be kept under control, reducing the food cost and increasing the profit margins.

 “We make artificial intelligence available to all foodservice companies,” says Carl Jacobs, CEO of APICBASE.

 Count stock digitally and receive status reports with order suggestions.